fboundy/ha_solar_opt/README.md

 | octopus_serial             | string  |   !secret octopus_serial    |       `false`       | The Octopus meter serial number                                                                                                                                                                   |
 | octopus_import_tariff_code | string  |                             |       `false`       | The Octopus import tariff code                                                                                                                                                                    |
 | octopus_export_tariff_code | string  |                             |       `false`       | The Octopus export tariff code.
 Omit if there is no export                                                                                                                                        |

+<h3>Plant Configuration Parameters *Incomplete*</h3

+All of these are required but will be defaulted if not specified.

 <h3>Charging Time Parameters</h3>